-The costs of providing the various programs and other activities have been summarized on a functional basis in the statement of activities.
+The costs of providing the various programs and supporting services have been summarized on a functional basis in the statement of activities.
+The statements of functional expenses present the natural classification detail of expenses by function.
 Accordingly, certain costs have been allocated among the program and supporting services benefited.
-The statement of functional expenses report certain categories of expenses that are attributed to more than one program or supporting function.
+The statement of functional expenses reports certain categories of expenses that are attributed to more than one program or supporting function.
 Therefore, expenses require allocation on a reasonable basis that is consistently applied.
 The expenses that are allocated include salaries and wages, employee benefits, and payroll taxes which are allocated on the basis of estimates of time and effort.